Kaluli people: Trade and labor

-The Kaluli trade with both other tribes and in their community, which revolves primarily around life-cycle and political activity.
-Long-standing trade with people in the north, and recently established in the east, different regions of Papua New Guinea provide different goods.
-The main trade goods are manufacture tools for gardening, stone adzes, bows, and net bags; the forest provides all other needs or goods needed or created by themselves.
-From the west came hornbill beaks and strings of dog's teeth, the south brought tree oil.
-Their main trade partners were the Huli in the highlands, which provided salt, tobacco, and aprons from woven net.
-"The forest provides materials for constructing longhouses and fences...most elaborate items of manufacture are the extravagant costumes for ceremonial occasions."
+The trade conducted by the Kaluli with other tribes, as well as within their community, primarily revolves around life-cycle and political activity.
+While their most long-standing trade agreements are with tribes to the north, they interact with various others.
+From the west, they can avail of hornbill beaks and strings of dog's teeth.
+From the south, tree oil.
+The primary trade goods are gardening tools, stone adzes, bows, and net bags; most other needs are foraged or created by the tribe itself.
+The Kaluli's main trade partners have historically been the Huli in the highlands, which provided salt, tobacco, and aprons from woven net.
+"The forest provides materials for constructing longhouses and fences ... most elaborate items of manufacture are the extravagant costumes for ceremonial occasions."

-Labor and socialization are cooperative, where the men and women complement each other.
-The women look after the pigs, take care of the pigs, and hunt small forest game.
-They are in charge of cooking and starching.
-Most importantly the women are in charge of socializing with the children.
-The men do all labor activities as a group.
-The male relationships are based on reciprocity and obligation in order to accomplish demanding tasks, such as hunt large forest game, cutting down trees, clearing plots for the gardens, and building dams and fences.
+Labor and socialization are cooperative, men and women having different areas of focus.
+The women look after the pigs and hunt small forest game.
+They are in charge of cooking, as well as processing the starch of the Kulali's staple food sago.
+Importantly, the women are also in charge of socializing with the children.
+The men perform most labor as a group.
+Male relationships among the Kulali are based on reciprocity and obligation in order to accomplish demanding tasks, such as hunting large forest game, cutting down trees, clearing plots for the gardens, and constructing dams and fences.